subshell/helm-charts/charts/sophora-importer/latest/README.md

 Additional environment variables are supported via `sophora.importer.extraEnv`.
 The variables have to be defined in kubernetes env format.

+## Importer without s3 bucket

+If you don't need a s3 bucket for incoming Sophora documents, you can set `sophora.importer.s3Bucket.enabled` to false.
+This might be useful, if you only need the SOAP api.
+The following directories can be referenced in your `application.yaml`:

+* success: /import/<instance>/success
+* temp: /import/<instance>/temp
+* failure: /import/<instance>/failure
+* incoming: /import/<instance>/incoming

 ## Import transformation files via S3 or HTTP

 Activate transformations with by setting `transformation.enabled` to `true`.
 Now you can reference one or more zip files via s3 or http